mallikhiremath/e2e_encrypted_messaging/README.md

 parties, organizations behind the apps.
 At times Government can inquire the hosting companies to release the message history for a given user or for a communication channel in a group.

-On the other hand there are handful of Chat messaging applications such as WhatsApp, Signal do either a limited or full end-to-end encryption.
-The end-to-end encryption measure prohibits anyone from seeing the contents of the message except for sender the intended recipients.
+On the other hand there are handful of chat messaging applications such as WhatsApp, Signal do either a limited or full end-to-end encryption.
+The end-to-end encryption measure prohibits others from seeing the contents of the message except for sender the intended recipients.
 The best secure chat applications are not only becoming more sought-after, they are also becoming crucial in today's cyber security aware world!.